LiYueqian-James/Momentum/README.md

 * Analyzing trends in habit creation and tracking.
 * Improving the app's features and functionality.
 * Understanding general user behavior to make Momentum more effective.
+* Generating weekly reports within the app using Large Language Models (LLMs). **The data used for these reports is entirely anonymous and does not contain any personal or identifiable information.**

 ### Third-Party Services